markandeyay/markandeyay/README.md

-Hi!
+Hello!
 My name is Markandeya Yalamanchi 👋

 I’m a student at the University of North Carolina Chapel Hill studying computer science 💻 and math 🔢 and public policy ⚖️